Homological aspects of branching laws: Introduction

 \section{Introduction}

-If $H$ is a subgroup of a group $G$, $\pi_1$ an irreducible representation of $G$, one is often interested in decomposing the representation $\pi_1$ when restricted to $H$, called the branching laws.
-In this paper, we will be dealing mostly with infinite dimensional representations of a group $G$ which when restricted to $H$ are usually not completely reducible and there is often no obvious meaning to ``decomposing the representation restricted to $H$'', or a meaning has to be assigned in some precise way, such as the Plancherel decomposition for unitary representations of $G$ restricted to $H$.
+If $H$ is a subgroup of a group $G$, $\pi_1$ an irreducible representation of $G$, one is often interested in decomposing the representation $\pi_1$ when restricted to $H$ into irreducible components.
+This is what is called the branching law of representations of $G$ restricted to $H$, much studied for finite dimensional representations of finite, compact or Algebraic groups.
+In this paper, we will be dealing mostly with infinite dimensional representations of a group $G$ which when restricted to $H$ are usually not completely reducible and there is often no obvious meaning to ``decomposing the representation restricted to $H$'', or a meaning has to be assigned in some precise way, such as the Plancherel decomposition of unitary representations of $G$ restricted to $H$.
 Unless otherwise mentioned, we will say that a representation $\pi_2$ of $H$ appears in a representation $\pi_1$ of $G$ if

 The local GGP conjectures (which are all theorems now!) are about such branching laws for certain pairs of classical groups $(G,H)$, which in this paper we will often take to be $(\GL_{n+1}(F), \GL_n(F))$, or $(\SO_{n+1}(F), \SO_n(F))$, where $F$ is a local field which will be non-archimedean unless otherwise mentioned.